aws-samples/amazon-cloudfront-log-analysis/README.md

-# amazon-cloudfront-log-analysis
+## Amazon Cloudfront Log Analysis

-Analyze &amp; Visualize Amazon CloudFront and Lambda@Edge Logs to Improve Customer Experience on your website.
+Analyze & Visualize Amazon CloudFront and Lambda@Edge Logs to Improve Customer Experience on your website.

+## License Summary

+This sample code is made available under a modified MIT license.
+See the LICENSE file.